-The Designated Safeguarding Leads are: Natalie Wilson (Headteacher), Kelly Welch (Daycare Coordinator), Katherine Cooper (Early Years Practitioner ) and Sally Kirkby (Early Years Practitioner).
+The Designated Safeguarding Leads are: Natalie Wilson (Headteacher), Kelly Welch (Daycare Coordinator), Katherine Cooper (Early Years Practitioner ) and Briony Miller (Early Years Practitioner).

 The Safeguarding Governor is: Roz Smith

-The Department for Education (DfE) has published an updated version of its statutory guidance on safeguarding, Keeping Children Safe in Education, which is in force from 3rd September 2018.
+The Department for Education (DfE) has published an updated version of its statutory guidance on safeguarding, Keeping Children Safe in Education, which is now in force.

 - Be aware of systems within their school which support safeguarding and have these explained to them during induction.
 This includes the child protection and staff behaviour policies, and the role of the designated safeguarding lead (DSL)